 Commercial Property Inspection in NJ

-According to ASTM E2018 standards, the recognized benchmark for commercial due diligence, a thorough commercial property inspection in NJ evaluates four main systems: structural components, mechanical and electrical systems, life safety infrastructure, and site drainage and site conditions, including drainage and ADA accessibility.
+According to ASTM E2018 standards, the recognized national benchmark for commercial due diligence, a thorough commercial property inspection in NJ evaluates four main systems: structural components, mechanical and electrical systems, life safety infrastructure, and site drainage and conditions

 What To Know About Commercial Property Inspections in New Jersey

-• Inspectors use infrared thermal imaging to detect moisture intrusion and electrical hot spots invisible to the naked eye.
+• Professional inspectors deploy infrared thermal imaging to uncover hidden coastal moisture intrusion, envelope insulation gaps, and electrical busway hot spots invisible during standard walkthroughs.

-• Look for inspectors holding the Certified Commercial Property Inspector (CCPI) designation with experience in your specific property type.
+• Look for field specialists carrying the Certified Commercial Property Inspector (CCPI) credential who possess direct experience tracking regional building archetypes.

 Key Objectives of NJ Commercial Property Inspections